 Layer said it was Wolf who produced the shotgun—a double-barrel.
 There was a scuffle and both barrels went off.
 The first killings were accidental, Layer said, and after that he was in a fog.
 According to Layer’s confession, Beata, 36, and the hired boy died from the first accidental shots.
 Jakob, 41, then ran and Layer shot him.
 Daughters Maria, 9, Edna, 7, heard the shots and fled into the barn.
 Layer followed them in and shot them.
 He then went into the house and shot Bertha, 12, Liddia, 5, and Martha, 3.
 The youngest, he said, he bludgeoned with a hatchet.
 He said baby Emma was spared only because he didn’t find her.

 He covered the bodies in the barn with hay and pushed the bodies in the house through a trapdoor into the cellar.
 Then he went home to his own farm.

 But from prison Layer retracted his confession.
 He said he had been bullied into it and warned that he would be turned over to a murderous mob if he didn’t cooperate.

 Vernon Keel was born 20 years after the murders.
 Like everyone growing up around Turtle Creek, North Dakota, he grew up neck-deep in stories about “the murdered family” and the neighbor who went to prison for the murder but insisted he was railroaded.

 Keel became a journalist, writing for his hometown paper, and later a journalism professor.
 Keel decided to adopt the story for a work of historical fiction, which he titled The Murdered Family.

-Little orphaned Emma Wolf was raised by her aunt and uncle, and went on to live a long life, dying in 2003 at the age of 84.
+There is one note of hope from this grisly story.
+Baby Emma, the sole survivor, was raised by an aunt and uncle.
+She lived a long life, dying in 2003 at the age of 84.